 I expect most wives would be thrilled to have their husband so helpful.
 Of course, I am very appreciative of all he does… it’s just that he’s turned my daily routine sideways.
 We clearly have some adjusting to do to settle into each other’s rhythm.
 In fact, we’re not alone.

-According to a survey of retirees ages 60 to 73, about two-thirds said they had challenges adapting to retirement.
-Most difficult were the absence of daily social interactions with colleagues, adjustment to a new routine and a lack of purpose in their daily lives.
+Many retirees ages 60 to 73 have challenges adapting to retirement.
+Most difficult seems to be the absence of daily social interactions with colleagues, adjustment to a new routine and a lack of purpose in their daily lives.

 Whether taking a class or tackling a new sport, try things you’ve wanted to do but never had the time for.
 Challenge yourself.
 Focus on what you can do rather than what you can’t.

 For example, try learning a new instrument.
 Increasingly, studies are linking musical training with improved brain function and better memory because it exercises all of the brain’s parts.